Football's Magical Yellow Line How it WorksBy Robert Cong

 How it's Done? - By the Electronic Chain-GangRemember the suspense of waiting for the chain gang to run out onto the field to measure for first-downs?
 Now we typically know the outcome long before they've figured it out on the field.
 What is less understood is how much work goes into setting the system up before any players step on the field.

 The process begins by creating 3D models of every field at the beginning of the season.
-They're all different and thus the system must factor in subtleties like pitch and positioning.
-The second bit of technology are tracking devices attached to all stationary cameras.
-Each tracking device records every minute camera movement, tilt, zoom and pan, and reports this information in real time.
+They're all different and thus the system must factor in the subtleties like pitch and positioning.
+The second bit of technology is tracking devices attached to all stationary cameras.
+The tracking device records every minute camera movement, tilt, zoom and pan and reports this information in real time.
 This position is recalculated 30 times every second!
 On game day, the computer system integrates the position of the cameras on the 3D computer map.

 If you have an electronics story or project you'd like to share, please email [email protected]